Vibek-D/Vibek-D/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories and reach out to me, would love to collaborate.
-Thanks for viewing.
+### Show some ❤️ by starring the repositories and reach out to me, would love to collaborate.
+Thanks.

 </div>